anettleship/guitar_strum_patterns/README.md

-# adrian-al-techtest-app
+# Guitar Strum Patter Generator Web App
-Web application built for a job application tech test:
+Web application built to render simple guitar strumming patterns:

 ## Instructions to install and run on a local machine using the Flask inbuilt testing server: